ddd-ruby/ddd-ruby-hugo/content/libraries/index.md

 - <a href="https://ddd-ruby.github.io/active_serializer/" target="_blank">ActiveSerializer</a>
 A lightweight dependency-free objects serializer with a nice declarative DSL.

-In our [Serializers performance benchmark](https://github.com/ddd-ruby/json_serialization_benchmark) it places on a solid middle ground right after plain Ruby presenters while sporting a declarative DSL, providing you the same convenience as `ActiveModel Serializers` do.
+In our <a href="https://github.com/ddd-ruby/json_serialization_benchmark" target="_blank">Serializers performance benchmark</a> it places on a solid middle ground right after plain Ruby presenters while sporting a declarative DSL, providing you the same convenience as `ActiveModel Serializers` do.

 Compared to `ActiveModel::Serializers`-dependencies (activemodel / actionpack), that move with the corresponding Rails version, you get non of the potential headaches of conflicting transient dependencies, that are the horror and bane of many biggish Rails applications.